guildai/guild.ai/pages/docs/intro.md

 ### Example

-If you are following the examples, in this section we add two new operations to our sample model:
+If you are following the examples, in this section we a `predict` operation to the Fashion-MNIST model.
+With the addition of this operation, our model supports this simple workflow:

-`prepare-data`
-: Prepares the Fashion-MNIST images for training and prediction.

-`predict`
-: Uses a trained model to make predictions using test images.

-With the addition of these operations, our model supports this simple
-workflow:

 <img class="md" style="width:220px" src="/assets/img/workflow-3.png">